meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

    if (value < range.getLowerBound()) {
    ```

    According to the official Pitest documentation, this mutation changes the condition `value < range.getLowerBound()` to `value <= range.getLowerBound()`.
-Examining the original function below we can see this results in an equivalent mutation.
+Examining the original function we can see this results in an equivalent mutation.
 For example, with range (-10, 10) and value of -10 the final else statement would be executed and the original range is returned.
 The mutation of `<` to `<=` results in the line `return new Range(value, range.getUpperBound());` being executed instead.
 However the new range would still be (-10, 10), which is same result as returning the original range.
 Therefore this is an equivalent mutation and can not be killed.

 4. #### Mutation #4 (on line #305, mutation #4)